 Many people think that their insurance policy only details what they are covered for in the event of a loss.
 It does include the types of losses your insurance carrier will reimburse and what types of losses are excluded.
-But insurance is a contract between two parties, you and the insurance company.
-That means that while your insurer has responsibilities to you because of the premium you pay, you also have responsibilities as the insured to protect the property they are covering from unnecessary losses and to cooperate with them during the claims process.
-Failing to do either one of those can negate coverage that may have otherwise been available.
+But insurance is a contract between two parties, you (the insured) and the insurance company.
+That means that while your insurer has responsibilities to you because of the premium you pay, you also have responsibilities as the insured.
+The duties of the insured are to protect the property from unnecessary losses, implement Protective Safeguards, and cooperate with the insurer during the claims process.

 Welcome to our “Is It Covered?” series.
 For a fuller introduction of the series, read HERE.
 We hope these quick reads will help you increase your understanding of your insurance coverage, clear up confusion and help you avoid preventable losses!
 Insurance policies may vary, so always check your own policy for language specific to your covered property.
 If you have coverage questions, don’t hesitate to call your agent who will be happy to assist you!

-Failing to cooperate with your insurer during the claims process, protect the property they insure from unnecessary losses or fail to implement Protective Safeguards, can result in your claim being denied when you might have otherwise been covered.
-Not cooperating with your insurance company at any other time during your business relationship may result in rate increases, non-renewal or even cancellation of your coverage.
+As mentioned earlier, the duties of the insured are to cooperate with your insurer during the claims process, protect the property you insure from unnecessary losses, and implement Protective Safeguards.
+Failure to do so can result in your claim being denied when you might have otherwise been covered.
+Not cooperating with your insurance company at any other time during your business relationship may result in rate increases, non-renewal, or even cancellation of your coverage.

 What is a Protective Safeguard?

 Protective safeguards are conditions at your property that must be met for the coverage to be available in the event of a loss.
 Without them, you may not be covered for any damage associated with their absence.
 Two common examples are:

 - to have working smoke detectors in each unit, or